Becoming an Old Freelancer: Mental & Emotional Health

-I do want to add as well that I'm happily married to my best friend and we've got two young boys; My mental and emotional health very much impacts our home life as well as our friends and family and the people I get to work with.
+I do want to add that I'm happily married to my best friend and we've got two young boys.
+My mental and emotional health very much impacts our home life as well as our friends and family and the people I get to work with.

-By no means am I a qualified medical and/or mental health professional, but there are people who are and they are literally there to help.
+By no means am I a qualified medical and/or mental health professional, but there are plenty of people who are.
+Just know that help is out there.
 I went through a season of deep depression after college and came out in a better place thanks to a licensed professional counselor.
 I've also gone through a short season of taking prescription medication to help with depression.
-I've had quite a few conversations with other freelancers I've worked with over the years and I know I'm not alone in dealing with anxiety and depression.
+I've had quite a few conversations with other freelancers over the years and I know I'm not alone in dealing with anxiety and depression.
 Thank God I lucked out and got a wife who can read me and knows when I'm close to my mental and emotional limits.

 You've got to figure out your thing.
 For me, my mental and emotional panacea during the winter and early spring is running.
 Those first few years in full-time freelancing were especially tough and I started running as a mental break while preparing for the LSAT exam.
 I figured law school would help me to become an adult and get a "real job," but the best things to come out of that season of studying were knowing I didn't need to be in law school and the importance of healthy mental breaks now and then.

-Since I started running in fall 2011, I've run two full-marathons and six halfs.
-The Oklahoma City Memorial Marathon is in late April, so the training schedule starting January 1 each year with the OKC Running Club is quite the antithesis to my seasonal depression.
-Running allows me to veg out and just focus on breathing and not falling down vs. being mentallly overwhelmed by family, personal, and professional responsibilities.
+Since I started running in the fall of 2011, I've run two full marathons and six half-marathons.
+The Oklahoma City Memorial Marathon is in late April, so the training schedule starting January 1 each year with the OKC Running Club is quite the antithesis of my seasonal depression.
+Running allows me to veg out and just focus on breathing and not falling down vs. being mentally overwhelmed by family, personal, and professional responsibilities.
 I know all those things will still be there when I finish my run, but that break is a godsend.

-Another means of keeping myself in check knowing when to shut off the social media.
+Another means of keeping myself in check knowing when to shut off social media.
 Theodore Roosevelt's "comparison is the thief of joy" is a much more eloquent way of saying "comparison is a bitch."
-I typically distance myself from people who're self-promoters and opportunists, so I tend to not follow accounts that are the same.
-I saw a couple Instagram Story posts from Oren Soffer the other day dealing with anxiety that I thought were helpful.
+I typically distance myself from people who are self-promoters and opportunists, so I tend to not follow accounts that are the same.
+The other day I saw a couple Instagram Story posts dealing with anxiety from Oren Soffer that I thought were helpful.

 "...[don't] let yourself get overwhelmed with how big the pond is[.]
 You just have to focus on your own work and making your own little corner of the pond as prosperous and enjoyable as possible, and avoid as much as you can getting bogged down with comparing yourself to any of the other fish."